Make sure your legislators hear from you!

 Whenever the Legislature is in session, important matters related to OPEA members and state employees are debated.
-And while OPEA will be at the state Capitol fighting for your interests, the best way to get the attention of an elected official is to hear from the public at large.
-This means you!
+And while OPEA will be at the state Capitol fighting for your interests, the best way to get the attention of an elected official is to hear from you directly.

-Email Trish!
-If you’ve got a question or concern about anything at all, email our association’s policy director, Trish Frazier.
-She has a wealth of information on OPEA-related issues and is a great contact for you to make if you want to be active at the Capitol.
+Email us!
+If you’ve got a question or concern about anything at all, email our association’s policy director, Sean Wallace at firstname.lastname@example.org or 524-6764.
+He has a wealth of information on OPEA-related issues and is a great contact for you to make if you want to be active at the Capitol.

-Call their offices!
+Call and e-mail your legislators!
 After you get informed through our social media platforms, call your representative or senator and let them know how you feel about what’s going on.
 Trust us; it won’t take many calls to an office to re-arrange their priorities for the day!
+If you don’t know who your legislator is call or e-mail us and we’ll look it up for you.

 Watch the House and Senate online!
 Did you know you can keep tabs on your state legislature through your own computer?
-Check out OKLegislature.gov to find audio and video of your state House and state Senate members.
-NOTE: If you have issues accessing files via Firefox, a Windows Media Player patch might need to be downloaded.
-Internet Explorer has no known issues at this time.
+Check out OKLegislature.gov to find audio and video of your state house and state senate members.

 Walk the Capitol!
 The days of a state legislator are very busy.
 Sometimes, calls and emails will prove unfruitful.
 If that’s the case, consider going to the Capitol, either on your own or in a group.
 You can go to the front of either chamber, send a note to the floor and your representative or senator should come out!
 Yes, really.
 Believe it or not, the most productive time to catch an official is when the House or Senate is in session.